The Problem of Pure Consciousness(English, Paperback, unknown)

 Product Price Comparison

-This is a paperback reprint of a collection of contributed essays about mysticism and philosophy.
-It challenges the widely accepted interpretaion of mystical experience that received its fullest expression in two volumes edited by Steven T. Katz: Mysticism and Philosophical Analysis (OUP 1987) and Mysticism and Religious Traditions (OUP 1983).
-According to Katz and his colleagues, mystical experience, can be explained as the constructed and mediated product of previously held beliefs and concepts.
-On this view, there is no such thing as 'universal' mystical experience.
-The present volume attempts to show that there is a single type of mystical experience that cuts across cultural and linguistic lines.
-This is the experience of 'pure consciousnes,' a state in which the subject remains conscious but experiences neither thought, sensation, feeling, nor object of consciousness.
-Part I of the book demonstrates that there are well-attested reports of pure consciousness events occuring in a wide variety of ages and traditions, including Christianity, Judaism, Buddhism, and Hinduism.
-The essays in Part II consider the philosophical implications of these reports, arguing that there are no logical blocks to the claim of pure consciousness events.
+This collection of essays challenges the widely accepted interpretation of mystical experience.
+It attempts to show that there is a single type of mystical experience that cuts across cultural and linguistic lines.
+This is the experience of `pure consciousness', a state in which the subject remains conscious but experiences neither thought, sensation, feeling, nor object of consciousness.
+The book demonstrates that there are well-attested reports of pure consciousness events occurring in a wide variety of ages and traditions, including Christianity, Judaism, Buddhism, and Hinduism.